SGenheden/Tutorials/SolvationSolute/README.md

 If more or less than 2160 water molecules were added, change that number.
 The TIP3P topology is loaded from the Gromacs installation.

-For octanol it should look something like this and you can call it `toluene-oct.top`
+For octanol it should look something like this and you can call it `toluene_oct.top`

     #include "ffnonbonded.itp"
     #include "toluene_gmx.itp"